 - Is there a serious problem or gap?

-- How does the problem relate to theories (of education, language or psychology)?
+- How does the problem relate to relevant theories (of education, language or psychology)?

 What are your research questions?